clearlinux/clear-linux-documentation/source/gs_running_clr_virtual.rst

     $ ssh -p 2223 root@localhost

-Alternately, there are a few other ways to approach this.
+Alternatively, there are a few other ways to approach this.

 -  To run the script without modifying its permissions::